-The proposed facilities will be located 500 feet from any school, and any other named business by the Commonwealth, thus abiding by state regulations.
+The proposed facilities will be located greater than 500 feet from any school, and any other named business by the Commonwealth, thus abiding by state regulations.
 The facilities will have discreet signs which will at all times conform to all state and local regulations and ordinances.
-Our proposed locations also allow for easy access by public transportation.
-Our office is within walking distance to both MBTA and BAT Stations and is located directly on a major Commuter Rail line.
 The dispensaries will be completely compliant with ADA laws, allowing for easy access for our handicapped patrons and doors wide enough for a wheelchair.